Kenneth Tobey: Television

 In 1958, Tobey also appeared as John Wallach in the episode "$50 for a Dead Man" in Jeff Richards's NBC Western series Jefferson Drum.
 In 1960, he guest-starred in the episode "West of Boston" of another NBC Western series, Overland Trail, starring William Bendix and Doug McClure.
 Also in 1960, he appeared as Colonel Lake on Death Valley Days and on ABC's Western The Rebel, starring Nick Adams.
 Tobey made three guest appearances on Perry Mason, twice in 1960 and once in 1962 as Jack Alvin, a deputy district attorney.
 On the long-running Western series Gunsmoke, he portrayed a cruel, knife-wielding buffalo hunter in the 1960 episode titled "The Worm".
 Tobey in 1962 also guest-starred on another Western series, Lawman, playing the character Duncan Clooney, an engineer who seeks to move a shipment of nitroglycerin through Laramie, Wyoming.
 When the town is evacuated to allow passage of the explosives, two of Clooney's employees decide they will take advantage of the situation to rob the bank.

 Tobey also guest-starred in Jack Lord's 1962-1963 ABC adventure series about a rodeo circuit rider, Stoney Burke.
 In 1967, he performed on the series Lassie, in the episode "Lure of the Wild", playing a retired forest ranger who tames a local coyote.
 He also appeared as a slave owner named Taggart in "The Wolf Man", a 1967 episode of Daniel Boone, starring Fess Parker.
+In 1974 he guest starred as bomb squad Sgt.
+Reardon in the episode "Downtime" of the TV series Chopper One, a brief return to a helicopter-based action show almost two decades after Whirlybirds.
 A few of the many other series in which Tobey later performed include Adam-12 (1969), S.W.A.T.
 (1975) as a desk sergeant who disapproves of Officer Luca's disheveled looks, Gibbsville (1976), MV Klickitat (1978), Emergency!
 (1975), and Night Court (1985).